dlarrick/hass-kumo/README.md

 ## Home Assistant Sensors

-Useful information from indoor units is published as attributes on the associated `climate` entity.
+Useful information from indoor units is provided as attributes on the associated `climate` entity.
 It's easier to use these attributes if you convert them to sensors using [templates](https://community.home-assistant.io/t/using-attributes-in-lovelace/72672).
-For example, here's a sensor for the target temperature.
+For example, here's a simple sensor for the target temperature.

 ```yaml
 # Get attribute of climate state in form of sensor